ITfoxtec/FoxIDs/docs/reverse-proxy.md

 ### Cloudflare
 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
 [Restrict access](#restrict-access) by requiring the `X-FoxIDs-Secret` HTTP header.

+### Azure Application Gateway
+Azure Application Gateway can rewrite all domains if configured.
+The `X-FoxIDs-Secret` HTTP header can optionally be added to [restrict access](#restrict-access) (recommended depended on the infrastructure).

+Optionally configure a rewrite rule to both requiring a secret and sending a secret in a `X-FoxIDs-Secret` HTTP header.
+You could require a `X-FoxIDs-Secret` HTTP header if you have a reverse proxy in front of the Azure Application Gateway.
+If requiring a secret, add a custom HTTPS health probe with the `X-FoxIDs-Secret` query parameter to the path `/?x-foxids-secret=xxx` equals to the secret.

 ### IIS ARR Proxy
 Internet Information Services (IIS) Application Request Routing (ARR) Proxy require a Windows server.
 ARR Proxy rewrite domains with a rewrite rule.
 The `X-FoxIDs-Secret` HTTP header can optionally be added to [restrict access](#restrict-access) (recommended depended on the infrastructure).